Windows Setup

 - Wait for the ESP-IDF extension to initialize

-- Build the project by clicking the wrench icon in the bottom ribbon of VS Code (this will take a while)
+- Build the project by clicking the wrench icon in the bottom ribbon of VS Code (this will take a while the first time)

 Flash your ESP32